Knowledge graph.md

 Propaganda

 A form of propaganda I have often seen involves deliberately building a region of knowledge graph disconnected from the target audience’s own experiences.
-They can still follow associations on that graph in their head and sometimes that’s enough to trick them into thinking that graph is their own knowledge that’s worthy of basing decisions on.
+They can still follow associations on that graph in their head and that can sometimes enough to trick them into thinking that graph has enough consistency to it to believe it and make decisions based on it.

 On its own this technique isn’t very reliable for malicious purposes, as usable knowledge has a high likelihood of accidentally bridging to a person’s own experiences and leading them to discover a contradiction, rendering propaganda’s message questionable.
 One occurrence of this usually isn’t enough and other factors can be used to compensate.